beNative/docforge/FUNCTIONAL_MANUAL.md

 ### Version History

-DocForge automatically saves a snapshot of your document's content every time you make a significant change.
+DocForge allows you to maintain a complete history of your document's content.
+- **Saving a Version:** A new version is created only when you click the **Save Version** (disk) icon in the editor's toolbar.
+This gives you full control over when a snapshot is recorded.
-- Click the **History** icon in the editor toolbar to open the history view.
+- **Viewing History:** Click the **History** icon in the editor toolbar to open the history view.
+- **Managing History:**
-- Here, you can select any previous version and see a "diff" comparing it to the version before it.
+    - In the history view, you can select any previous version to see a "diff" comparing it to the version before it.
     - You can copy content from an old version or restore the entire document to that state.
+    - You can select one or more old versions using the checkboxes and delete them permanently.

 ---